google/security-testbeds/k8s/exposed_ui/README.md

 Or you can upload the `config.yaml` file to the kubernetes dashboard at http://127.0.0.1:8100/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy/#/workloads?namespace=default and run the exploit from there.

 # Secure K8s Dashboard with Login enabled
+The setup targets Linux amd64 and needs docker to run the exposed kubernetes dashboard.
 ```bash
 curl -Lo minikube https://github.com/kubernetes/minikube/releases/download/v1.36.0/minikube-linux-amd64
 chmod +x minikube